jwallom/forward_media/sunday.md

 - [ ] Turn on camera on tripod.
 Make sure PTZ is on and controllable with controller.
   - [ ] Set tripod camera to a wide, centered shot.
 Ideally make sure all singers are in shot with a little extra room left and right.
 - [ ] Turn on powerstrip with lights
-- [ ] Make sure the P-16 mixer is on and connected (ultranet light should be green)

 ### Software Setup